petarivanovv9/graphql-api-ts-ddd-clean-architecture/README.md

 #### Services

 Application Services, like Mutation and Queries, operate on a higher level of abstraction.
-They use the Repositories to load and persist "stuff", they use Domain Services and other external (or Module) services to fulfil their business use cases.
+They use the Repositories to load and persist Aggregates, they use Domain Services and other external (or Module) services to fulfil their business use cases.

 ### GraphQL - schema definition and resolvers.